-The activities that within the project will be:
+The activities that we are developing within the project are:

-- Providing accommodation, sustenance, medical and psychological services for 200 women and young girls between 12 and 40 years old.
+- Accomodation, maintenance, medical and psychological services for 100 women and girls between 12 and 40 years old.

-- We will work with neighborhood families so that they know the importance of girls going to and finishing school.
-We will raise awareness about sexual and domestic violence, and how to connect with local authorities, leaders and society in general.
+- We will work together with families so they know the importance of girls going to school and graduating from it.
+In addition, we will sensitize them about sexual and domestic violence, and how to act or report before local authorities, leaders and society in general.

 Maison Marguerite, is the home where these 100 women will live, one of the four houses that make up the Don Bosco Center.
 It will be their home until they recover.